 Overview of the OLA Process

 Within the OLA product, diplomates create a practice profile of the subspecialty areas that most closely fit what they do in practice, as they previously did for the ABR’s modular MOC exams.
-They will be provided two question opportunities each week, relevant to their selected practice profile.
+They are provided two question opportunities each week, relevant to their selected practice profile.
 Question opportunities will be available for four weeks to allow maximum diplomate flexibility.

-After opening a question, diplomates will be allowed a limited amount of time to answer the question and they will learn immediately whether they answered correctly.
-In addition, they will receive a brief explanation of the correct answer, as well as a reference.
+After opening a question, diplomates are allowed a limited amount of time to answer the question and they learn immediately whether they answered correctly.
+In addition, they receive a brief explanation of the correct answer, as well as a reference.

 OLA is designed to have minimal impact on a diplomate’s workday and requires no time away from work or travel expense.
 The potential for retesting areas of weakness provides a further opportunity for diplomates’ self-assessment of their professional growth.